gohugoio/hugoDocs/content/en/host-and-deploy/host-on-netlify/index.md

   ```

 Step 2
-: In your project configuration, change the location of the image cache to the [`cacheDir`][] as shown below:
+: In the project configuration file in the root of your local Git repository, set the location of the image cache to the [`cacheDir`][] as shown below.

   {{< code-toggle file=hugo copy=true >}}
   [caches.images]